 Yes.
 The University’s Contract Review and Approval Policy establishes the protocol that members of the University must follow before entering into contracts that are intended to be binding upon the University.
 In accordance with such Policy, the University will only be bound by written contracts to which the University is a party, that have been reviewed and approved in accordance with such Policy, and that have been executed by University officials who hold documented signature authority.
 The University’s Contract Review and Approval Procedure should be reviewed in conjunction with the Contract Review and Approval Policy.

 How do I enter into a contract for my school or department?

 First, you should determine whether a General Counsel form contract exists by reviewing the General Counsel forms.
+(A MyArcadia log in required to access General Counsel forms.)
 The Office of General Counsel (OGC) recommends using form contracts whenever possible in order to provide a cost savings to the University and to ensure that contracts contain terms acceptable to the University.
 Please note that the preferred contract form is the Independent Contractor Agreement.
 If an applicable General Counsel form contract does not exist, you may alternatively request a separate contract form from the Office of General Counsel or send a proposed contract form obtained from the vendor or third party to the OGC for review.

 Does Arcadia have a standard form used for the routing of University contracts?